kumaokobo/pico-keyboard/README.md

 $ make pico/65keys:default:flash
 ```

+※ If you burn a keymap for 70 keys, please see [Burning keymap for 70 keys](#burning-keymap-for-70-keys).

 ### First time burning

 You need to burn the firmware both left hand and right hand.